Emm-Anuel100/Goo-web-app/README.md

     - Check current day forecast globally.

 - **Cookie consent**
-    - Stores a cookie on users' machines for one month.
+    - Stores cookie on users' machines for one month.

 - **Password recovery**
     - Users who have forgotten their password can request a new one.